APRA AMCOS: 21st century

 In 2004, APRA appointed an Indigenous Project Officer.
 The Australia Council for the Arts commissioned APRA AMCOS to undertake an audit of support infrastructure for Indigenous music in Australia, which will be used as a guide for the Australia Council and other agencies responsible for policy development and funding of Indigenous music.

 In 2008 and 2009, APRA supported aggressive new copyright law in New Zealand, including punishment of persons accused but not proven to be infringing copyright.
 This position was opposed by artists and APRA members.

 In 2009, Sounds Australia was created as a joint initiative of the Australia Council and APRA AMCOS.
 Sounds Australia is "a joint partnership between the Australian Council of the Arts, APRA AMCOS, the Australian Government, ARIA, the PPCA and state government agencies", which promotes and showcases Australian music around the globe.

 In 2019, APRA AMCOS was a partner in the production of a report entitled Born global: Australian music exports, published by the Australia Council.
 Also in 2019, APRA AMCOS joined the Phonographic Performance Company of Australia (PPCA) to create OneMusic Australia, a joint licensing initiative.

 APRA Awards

 In Australia, APRA AMCOS hosts a number of awards to honour achievements by local songwriters, including the APRA Music Awards, the Art Music Awards for classical music (in association with the Australian Music Centre), and the Screen Music Awards (in association with the Australian Guild of Screen Composers).

 In New Zealand, the annual Silver Scroll is awarded by an anonymous judging panel to the year's best-written song on commercial release.
 Also awarded are the songs receiving the most airplay in New Zealand and overseas for the year.

 APRA billion streams list

 The APRA billion streams list was established in 2019 by APRA AMCOS to acknowledge Australasian songwriters whose works have achieved one billion (1,000,000,000) streams on various services.

+Live Music Office

+The Live Music Office was set up by the Federal Government and APRA AMCOS in order to develop a coordinated policy response to challenges facing the Australian live music industry.
+It advocates for better policies, strategies, and regulation.
+The office is housed within the APRA AMCOS building, and is funded by APRA AMCOS, the federal government, and Creative Australia.
+It is housed within their Sydney office.